rwcarlsen/fleetpaper/exp2/README.md

 There are 4 simulation cases run and analyzed in this paper.
 They are:

-* Case 1: individually modeled reactors with monthly time steps
+* Case 1 (MI): individually modeled reactors with monthly time steps
-* Case 2: fleet modeled reactors with monthly time steps
+* Case 2 (MF): fleet modeled reactors with monthly time steps
-* Case 3: individually modeled reactors with quarterly time steps
+* Case 3 (QI): individually modeled reactors with quarterly time steps
-* Case 4: fleet modeled reactors with quarterly time steps
+* Case 4 (QF): fleet modeled reactors with quarterly time steps

 Reproducibility
 ----------------